-The VAT Cash Accounting Scheme follows the principles of cash accounting meaning that income is recorded when it is received and expenses are recorded in the period they are paid.
+The VAT Cash Accounting Scheme follows the principles of cash accounting, meaning that income is recorded when it is received and expenses are recorded in the period they are paid.

-The Cash Accounting VAT Scheme therefore differs from the Standard VAT Accounting Scheme, under which VAT is recorded on the date of issuing or receiving a VAT invoice, regardless of when (or if) the payment is received.
+The Cash Accounting VAT Scheme therefore differs from the Standard VAT Accounting Scheme, under which VAT is recorded on the date of issuing or receiving a VAT invoice, regardless of when (or if) the payment is made.

 Can I use the VAT Cash Accounting Scheme?